Should You Choose a Fixed Bridge for your Missing Tooth?

 Unfortunately, if you suffer from uncontrolled chronic conditions like heart disease or diabetes, you do not represent an individual that can receive a fixed bridge treatment.
 These diseases will interfere with the healing process after a procedure.

-Children also do not serve as good candidates for a fixed bridge.
+Children also do not serve as good candidates for a bridge.
 Their bones and pallets are still developing.
 In these cases, a dental professional can cultivate a solution until the child reaches an appropriate age for a bridge.

 A Fixed Dental Bridge from Dr. Andres de Cardenas